danimelsz/PrepDyn/README.md

 | `partitioning_size`      | `int`                 | –            | Partition size for `partitioning_method='equal'`.                                 |

 The following examples are designed for users with little experience on Unix.
 If you have questions, send a message using **GitHub issues**.
+Do not move the scripts from the directory *src*, otherwise the modular structure will break.

 ### Example 1: Basic

 The basic use of **prepDyn** is running all four steps using a single command.
 Given an input CSV, whose first column is called *Terminals* and the other columns are the names of genes (each cell containing the correspondent GenBank accession number), the following command will download sequences, trim invariants and orphan nucleotides <10 bp in terminal positions, and identify missing data as *?* (all differences in sequence length in terminal positions are missing data).
-The log reports the runtime.
+In the CSV file, if more than one GenBank accession number is specified in the same cell refering to non-overlapping fragments of the same gene (e.g. MT893619/MT895696), the space between them is automatically identified as internal missing data (?).

 ```
 python src/prepDyn.py \